 - Omega-6s (linoleic acid, arachidonic acid)

 PUFAs promote brain and overarching systemic health, aligning physiological balance in the human body.
 Omega-3s specifically are abundant in the brain and retina, providing an energy source and aiding in signal transduction.
 These PUFAs also regulate various mechanisms in the cardiovascular, pulmonary, immune, and endocrine systems.
-Studies have shown that dietary supplementation with fish and/or fish oil containing DHA and EPA promotes specific modulation of the CB2 receptor.
+Studies have shown that dietary supplementation with fish and/or fish oil containing docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) promotes specific modulation of the CB2 receptor.

 There are potential health consequences of omega-3 deficiency, as many research studies have suggested that adequate consumption of omega-3s decreases risk of coronary heart diseases, mental abnormalities, and growth and developmental disorders.

-According to the National Health and Nutrition Examination Survey (NHANES), about 7.8% of adults and 1.1% children in the United States use supplements containing fish oil, omega-3s, and DHA or EPA.
+According to the National Health and Nutrition Examination Survey (NHANES), about 7.8 percent of adults and 1.1 percent of children in the United States use supplements containing fish oil, omega-3s, and DHA or EPA.
 The recommended Daily Allowance (RDA) and Adequate Intake (AI) for omega-3s vary based on age, sex, and reproductive status.
 See the following table from the National Institutes of Health Office of Dietary Supplements: